Anthony Lester, Baron Lester of Herne Hill: Early life and education

-Lester was born into a Jewish family and was educated at the City of London School.
+Lester was born Anthony Paul Raab to a Jewish family in London in 1936.
+His father immigrated to England from Hungary.
+His parents divorced shortly after his birth, and he was raised by his mother, Kate Cooper-Smith, and stepfather, Harry Lester, who later formally adopted him.
+He was educated at the City of London School.
 He then studied history and law at Trinity College, Cambridge, and Harvard Law School, graduating with Bachelor of Arts and Master of Laws degrees respectively.
+He performed his royal service in the Royal Artillery from 1955 to 1957.

 Legal career

 Lester was called to the bar at Lincoln's Inn in 1963 and took silk in 1975.
 In 1987, he was appointed as a recorder and was in office until 1993.
 As a barrister he worked from 2 Hare Court, latterly named Blackstone Chambers.
 He was appointed adjunct professor of the Faculty of Law at University College Cork in 2005.

 Race relations

-In the 1960s and 1970s, Lester was directly involved with the drafting of race relations legislation in Britain.
+While in the United States, Lester extensively visited the South, and this experience influenced his later work on race relations, when in the 1960s and 1970s, he was directly involved with the drafting of race relations legislation in Britain.
 During these periods, he acted as the chair of the legal subcommittee of the Campaign Against Racial Discrimination (C.A.R.D.) and was a member of several organisations working for racial equality such as the Society of Labour Lawyers, Fabian Society, Council of the Institute of Race Relations, British Overseas Socialist Fellowship and the National Committee for Commonwealth Immigrants.
 In 1968, he co-founded the Runnymede Trust think-tank with Jim Rose.
 He was chairman of the Runnymede Trust from 1991 to 1993.